Sskitz/MailBomb/readme.md

 if you use this program Its not my fault if you get in trouble with the law.

-This is for educatonial purposes only!
+This is for educatonial purposes only!!